samtaggart/data_threefold_projects_friends/info/projects/artheon/artheon.md

 Artheon VR Museum is growing into a crowdsourced global art database empowering smaller museums, private collections, galleries and individuals with tools to publish and display artwork and provide courses, tours, lectures, events, around art culture and history.

+## Support this project

+Artheon is funded by ThreeFold’s Token Distribution Event (TDE) for the impact it brings to our planet, humanity and the ThreeFold Grid.

+The ThreeFold Token (TFT) represents a unit of capacity on the new Internet and is created only when new capacity is added to the ThreeFold Grid.
+Each project on the TDE benefits from fund allocations in the form of branded TFTs.

+You can buy specially branded TFTs to directly support Artheon, and the growth of a new conscious internet.

 ```python